deltalejo/ceedling-mdb-plugin/README.md

     - uart_end
 ```

+*Note: If you are using a PIC18 device, you may want to disable extended
+instruction set.
+See [Configuration bits](#configuration-bits) for more info.*

-### XC16 projects
+#### XC16 projects

 No known extra steps/setup required.

-### XC32 projects
+#### XC32 projects

 No known extra steps/setup required.

 ### Configuration bits

-Some times it may be needed to set some configuration bits so the simulation
+Some times it may be needed to set some configuration bits so the tests run
-runs properly, for example, disable extended instruction set for PIC18 devices
+properly, for example, disable extended instruction set for PIC18 devices as the
-as the XC8 compiler does not support it.
+XC8 compiler does not support it.

 Locate the test support directory for your project, e.g. `test/support`, and
-create a source files where configuration bits will be set:
+create a source files where configuration bits will be set.
+e.g.:

 ##### **`config_bits.c`**
 ```c